tylerkowalski/GPU-Encyclopedia/CUDA.md

 - The warp scheduler can switch between executing warps in 1 clock cycle
 - Thread blocks are "all-or-nothing" with regards to scheduling, allowing them to access memory local to the SM (e.g shared memory)
 - It is undefined when resources in a thread block are freed at warp granularity or not, however simple experimenting show this happens *sometimes*
+- It is often best to add `f` to the end of floating point constants to prevent double precision arithmetic being done (can often be several times slower), since intermediate numbers like 1.23 are given the type `double`  (at least in C & C++)
+  - GPUs are usually geared for single precision throughput, which means there are more single precision FPUs than double.
+Double precision also takes up more registers => less threads supported per SM, use more bandwidth, etc.
+  - todo: find architectural design differences between single and double precision (etc cache heirarchy design)